mjhea0/thinkful-mentor/list_comprehensions/readme.md

 1. In the first example the `reversed()` method creates a generator which we then cast to to a list.
 2. In the remaining examples, we're all doing something very similar except we're using list comprehensions to iterate through the generators to create the new lists.

-## Part 4 - Dictionary Comprehension
+## Part 4 - Dictionary Comprehensions

-Dictionary comprehension is like list comprehension only it models a dictionary instead of a list.
+A dictionary comprehensionc is like a list comprehension only it models a dictionary instead of a list.

 ```python
 # dict comps - ex4